inakode/inakode/README.md

 AI-driven Automation & Bots

-📫 How to reach me? 💬 Twitter: @b4that 💡 GitHub: github.com/inakode
+📫 How to reach me? 💬 Twitter: @sol_rare 💡 GitHub: github.com/inakode

 ⚡"Life is a Fun Fact."